GreenSat Innovation Labs Signs MoU with Gramin Vikas Trust and India Hub E-Governance to Launch Smart Farmer Producer Organization Initiative | ExBulletin

 About IndiaHub E-Governance Pvt Co., Ltd.

 IndiaHub is a commercial social development organization founded and promoted by IIT’s senior technology experts, leveraging a new era of technology and government schemes for social development and livelihood projects.
-IndiaHub offers professional services and solutions in various areas such as agriculture, infrastructure, health and hygiene, education and more.
+IndiaHub offers professional services and solutions in a variety of areas such as agriculture, infrastructure, health and hygiene, and educational PWRPWR.

 Sources